Universal coding, intrinsic volumes, and metric complexity: Introduction

 With these definitions at hand, the general question we consider is the following: \begin{quote} \emph{How does the complexity $\mmr (A)$ of sequential prediction depend on the geometry of the constraint set $A \subset \R^n$?} \end{quote} Part of the results we will obtain will be specific to the case where $A$ is a convex body, but most of the main results remain in fact valid for general (possibly non-convex) sets.
 In addition, while our primary focus will be on the worst-case deterministic setting (where hardness is measured by the minimax regret $\mmr (A)$), we will also study the aforementioned statistical setting.

 \paragraph{Summary of contributions.}

-In order to convey the principal thread of ideas in this work, we provide a sample of our results.
+In order to convey the main thread of ideas in this work, we provide a sample of our results.
 We refer to the corresponding sections for more complete statements and discussion.

 The first result states that, in the case where $A = K$ is a convex body in $\R^n$, the minimax regret $\mmr (K)$ can be expressed in terms of its \emph{intrinsic volumes} $V_j (K)$, $j = 0, \dots, n$.
 We refer to Section~\ref{sec:convex-bodies} for a definition of the intrinsic volumes of a convex body.